Freezing (manga): Plot

 In 2065, Earth is in the middle of a war with extra-dimensional aliens called Nova.
 The military develops and trains Pandoras (パンドラ), girls who are able to use special genetic tissue called Stigmata (聖痕, Seikon) to manifest superhuman fighting skills and weapons.
 Supporting the Pandoras are male partners called Limiters (リミッター, Rimittā), who use special "freezing" powers to limit their opponent's mobility.

-One of these limiters is Kazuya Aoi, whose late sister was a Pandora.
+One of these Limiters is Kazuya Aoi, whose late sister was a Pandora.
 While attending West Genetics Academy in Japan, Kazuya meets Satellizer el Bridget, a powerful Pandora, nicknamed the Untouchable Queen, for her ruthless personality and her intense aphephobia.
 Despite warnings from his schoolmates to keep away from Satellizer, Kazuya befriends her, and asks to be her Limiter.
 After helping her through several fights against school rivals of varying ranks and classes, Satellizer agrees to partner with him, although she soon encounters a rival in romance named Rana Linchen, who thinks Kazuya is her soulmate.
 Their rivalry is put aside when the Novas attack their school using Pandoras under their control to access the school's underground lab.

-Satellizer and Kazuya join a handful of West Genetics students to a research lab in Alaska, where they are to help with the Evolution Pandora (E-Pandora) project.
+Satellizer and Kazuya join a handful of West Genetics students at a research lab in Alaska, where they are to help with the Evolution Pandora (E-Pandora) project.
 The E-Pandora project allows ordinary girls to undergo Stigmata transplants and become Pandoras.
 When one of the E-Pandoras goes berserk, the others question whether the drugs in the experiment are safe, but are forced to comply with the director and the corporation's wishes.
-Upon discovering that they are to be used until they are expendable, the E-Pandora Amelia Evans leads a rebellion which escalates into a full-on Nova Clash.
+Upon discovering that they are considered expendable, the E-Pandora Amelia Evans leads a rebellion which escalates into a full-on Nova Clash.